SilviProtocol/silvi-open/README.md

 ## Getting Started
 1. Download the Silvi mobile app
 2. Create an account
-3. Connect your Celo and Arbitrum compatible wallet([1](https://docs.silvi.earth/silvi-app-user-guide/connecting-a-wallet))
+3. Connect your Celo and Arbitrum compatible wallet
 4. Start documenting your tree planting activities

 ## Key Features